Immediate Roadside Prohibitions (IRP) - 3-day, 7-day, 30-day, 90-day

 You have seven days from the date you received the Notice of Driving Prohibition to request RoadSafetyBC to review the prohibition.
 The adjudicator can only consider these grounds during the review:

-- You did not refuse or fail to comply with a demand to provide a breath sample, or you had a reasonable excuse for refusing or failing to comply with a demand; OR
+- You did not refuse or fail to comply with a demand to provide a breath sample;

 The hardship that may be caused by the loss of your driving privileges cannot be considered during a review.